 Unlike LLCs, this allows members more autonomy in making business decisions if so specified in the operating agreement.

 LLC provides unlimited personal liability to its owners but implies that the business is separate from its owners.
-That means that the tax obligations of LLC and its owners are separated.
+That means that the tax obligations of an LLC and its owners are separated.

 LLC owners report their taxes on their personal tax returns, and the LLC itself doesn't pay any taxes.

-This includes self-employment taxes and employment taxes for LLC owners, who are often different from the business employees.
+This includes self-employment taxes and employment taxes for LLC owners, who are often different from business employees.